thomasdondorf/puppeteer-cluster/README.md

     - `data` <[Object]> Provide a data object containing any kind of information which should be passed on to the task execution.
 - returns: void TODO

-Puts a URL into the job queue.
-TODO: Example to put device height or type into context and use this in the task.
+Puts a URL (a job) into the queue.
+You can provide data specific to the job by using `options.data`.
+Check out the example TODO for more information related to that.

 #### Cluster.idle()
 - returns: <[Promise]>